tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-win.md

 croc:latest
 ```

-The above command will create folders `packer_cache` and `images` in the current folder, these will be used for assets and the built OS images respectively.
+The command will create the a `packer_cache` folder and an `images` folder in the current folder.
+These folders will be used for assets and the built OS images, respectively.

 ```
                           .--.  .--.